UniversalDependencies/docs/treebanks/en_gum/index.md

 </ul>

 <ul>
-<li>This corpus contains 14 lemmas tagged as auxiliaries (AUX): be, can, could, do, get, have, may, might, must, ought, shall, should, will, would</li>
+<li>This corpus contains 15 lemmas tagged as auxiliaries (AUX): be, can, could, do, get, have, may, might, must, need, ought, shall, should, will, would</li>
 </ul>

 <ul>
-<li>Out of the above, 5 lemmas occurred sometimes as AUX and sometimes as VERB: be, do, get, have, will</li>
+<li>Out of the above, 6 lemmas occurred sometimes as AUX and sometimes as VERB: be, do, get, have, need, will</li>
 </ul>

 <ul>